A unique approach to discovery

 gradient-divider

-A unique approach for identifying the gene expression pattern of each cell type in the brain, enabling the identification of treatment targets within specific brain circuits.
+Transcriptnomics is a unique approach for identifying the gene expression pattern of each cell type in the brain, enabling the identification of potential treatment targets within specific brain circuits.

-MapLight’s proprietary cell atlas contains gene expression data from millions of single cells across the central and peripheral nervous systems.
+MapLight’s proprietary bioinformatic algorithm can analyze gene expression data from millions of single cells across the central and peripheral nervous systems.
 This rich resource is used to fuel the identification of novel cell types and targets, to rank candidates by specificity to the circuit of interest, and to predict synergistic drug combinations.

 STARmap